Villa Rica, Georgia: Education

+Areas in Carroll County are in the Carroll County School District, while areas in Douglas County are in the Douglas County School District.

 Carroll County School District

 The Carroll County School District provides education from pre-school through grade twelve and consists of twelve elementary schools, six middle schools, and five high schools.
 As of 2019–20, the district has 945 full-time teachers and 15,005 students.

 Schools located in Villa Rica include: